juru510/CSEN60/week7/usability.md

 - people dont like to read think of marketing
 -  the best way to convey info is pictures and videos
 - think about web conventions, unvisited vs visted colors
+- people have terrible attention spans now so we have to learn how to apeal to them
+- websites need to mold to the viewing device this is done by px width
+- Webpages do not look the same in all major browsers

 ## Exercise
 Example Website #7